QuantEcon/lecture-source-py/source/rst/lake_model.rst

 ------------------

-We will make use of code we wrote in the :doc:`McCall model lecture <mccall_model>`, embedded below for convenience.
+We will make use of techniques from the :doc:`McCall model lecture <mccall_model>`

-The first piece of code, repeated below, implements value function iteration
+The first piece of code implements value function iteration

 .. code-block:: python3
     :class: collapse